-10804189.....3 credits Students taking Introductory Statistics display data with graphs, describe distributions with numbers, perform correlation and regression analyses, and design experiments.
+108041893 credits Students taking Introductory Statistics display data with graphs, describe distributions with numbers, perform correlation and regression analyses, and design experiments.
 They use probability and distributions to make predictions, estimate parameters, and test hypotheses.
 They draw inferences about relationships including ANOVA.
 Algebra knowledge and foundational skills in mathematics are important for success in this course.

-Prerequisite: Accuplacer Algebra score of 45 or greater, or ACT math score of 19 or greater, or Pre-Algebra 10834109 with a grade of "C" or better, or College Math 10804107 with a grade of "C" or better.
-(A student scoring a "C" or lower should enroll in the Math Lab supplementary instruction with the next level math class.)
+Prerequisite: High School GPA of 3.0 or Accuplacer QAS 241 or ACT of 19 or Pre-Algebra 834109 with a grade of "C" or better or College Math 804107 with a grade of "C" or better or equivalent.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.